 What are some of your future career goals?

-In my second year of teaching, my goal has been to fine-tune different skills at each grade level and continue developing meaningful relationships with my students.
+My goal has been to fine-tune different skills at each grade level and continue developing meaningful relationships with my students.
 Within the next five years, I'd like to earn a master’s degree in either music education or choral conducting.
 Someday I can see myself directing college choirs at a Christian college like Northwestern.